 How much is life insurance for a 20-year-old?

 Life insurance costs pretty much the same amount through your 20s.
-You can get a good idea of what you’ll pay (on average) from this table from Finder.com.
+You can see our chart of average term life insurance rates by age to get a good idea of what you’ll pay.
 Pulling from those average rates, here’s a quick look at the average life insurance cost for a 20-year-old male alongside life insurance for a 20-year-old female, compared against some other, similarly aged individuals.
 All of these hypothetical people bought a 20-year term life insurance policy.

 |Age||Gender||$250,000 policy||$500,000 policy||$1,000,000 policy|